gusztavj/Focus-Wizard/readme.md

 The following settings are offered:

 * **Select preset**.
 Select and apply a preset.
-To reapply a preset, open the drop-down and select it again.
+To reapply a preset, open the drop-down and select it again, or click **Refresh**.
 * **Add/Edit Presets**.
 Open the [Preset Editor](#preset-editor) where you can edit, add, delete, revert, reload, import and export presets.
+* **Refresh**.
+Reapply the current selection.
+You can use this if you manually changed visibility and want to revert to the selected LOD.
 * **Selected Preset**.
-This section displays the rules of the selected preset so that you don't need to open Preset Editor to get a quick view of what is expected to be visible and hidden.
+This section displays the rules of the selected preset so that you don't need to open **Preset Editor** to get a quick view of what is expected to be visible and hidden.

 #### Operation Settings